jpalmer37/fluviewer/README.md

 ## Analysis Stages

-0. **Read Normalization**: The provided reads are normalized and downsampled using a kmer-based approach from [bbmap](https://sourceforge.net/projects/bbmap) called `bbnorm`.
+0. **Read Normalization**: (Optional) The provided reads are normalized and downsampled using a kmer-based approach from [bbmap](https://sourceforge.net/projects/bbmap) called `bbnorm`.
 This reduces any excessive coverage of certain genome regions.

 1. **Assemble Contigs**: The normalized/downsampled reads are assembled de novo into contigs with the [spades](https://github.com/ablab/spades) assembler.